 Pattaya was our first stop on our Southeast Asia trip, and while it’s not the typical “Thailand experience” of white sand beaches, palm trees, and sunset cocktails, we did find some pretty cool things to do in the area.
-Our first taste of Asia was Sri Lanka and Thailand was next.
+Our first taste of Asia was a 2 week Sri Lanka trip and Thailand was next.
 If you’ve heard anything about Thailand, you’ve probably heard about the notorious floating markets.
 Upon visiting a Thai floating market, you’re likely to feel as though you are entering into a different world.
 While Indonesia and Vietnam are also home to floating markets, rumour has it that none compare to those of Thailand.
 The Pattaya floating market entrance fee is well worth it and here’s why.

 The floating market in Pattaya is the biggest of its kind in all of Thailand.
 Also known as the four regions market, you will find everything here from beautiful paintings and wooden sculptures to paper handcrafts, Thai silks, clothing, silverware, and lots more.
 But we were there for the food.
 A unique blend of the four diverse regions of Thailand; Northern, Southern, Central, and North Eastern (hence the name; Four regions market), you can expect some delicious traditional cuisine, as well as some, well not so appetizing options.
 I’m not THAT adventurous when it comes to food so I stuck to the more “Westernized” options.
 Overall our experience at the Pattaya floating market was out of this world.